 Course Schedules & Registration

-Toward the middle of each semester, students will meet with their academic advisor to register for classes for the following semester.
+Toward the middle of each term, students will meet with their academic advisor to register for classes for the following term.

 In a nutshell: